rrocharoberto/fields-data/README.md

 	3.2) For simplifying the design, the properties field is not mapped to the database yet (it is recursively).

 	3.3) The "geoJson" and its children nodes (from JSON) will be mixed and stored in only one table (Coordinates).
 This table supports only one "coordinates" object (from JSON).
 The type attributes will be mapped only inside the source code (as constants).
-Coordinates of a hole is not supported (different of rfc7946).
+Coordinates of a hole is not supported (different of [rfc7946](https://tools.ietf.org/html/rfc7946)).

 	3.4) The tables Field and Boundary was created in order to separate their specific data and this approach can support future multiple boundaries for a field.

 	3.5) The table Coordinate manages only coordinates data.

-	3.6) Precision of the following fields: Field id, Field name, Boundary id, Country code, latitude and longitude: (TODO: needs review based on Daniel's email)
+	3.6) Precision of the following fields: Field id, Field name, Boundary id, Country code, latitude and longitude: answered by Daniel.

 [//]: # (latitude and longitude will support 3 integer digits and 20 decimal digits)